ravali-a/chatbot-fds/README.md

 3. Change the path for the variable “dirname” in chatbot_train.py to that of your directory where all your files are located.

 ## **Running the code:**
 In the terminal window present in your IDE/your PC terminal change the directory to the one where all your files are stored.
-Run > python chatbot_train.py in your terminal
+Run > python chatbot_train.py in your terminal.
 Let your chatbot get trained, once trained successfully.
 Run > python app.py in your terminal
 This should be your output:

 ```